10 June, 2020

 Analyze their development process to determine its quality and how suitable it is for your needs.

 - What do they exactly mean by a well-defined process?
-Do they have specific and clear rules for each stage of and factor influencing the software development process?
+Do they have specific and clear rules for each stage of and factor influencing the software development process during a project?